MarkKhramko/nodester/docs/Queries.md

 `http://localhost:5001/api/v1/countries?includes=cities`

 ### Subincludes
-To subinclude Areas you will use dot and name of the submodel.
+To also include `Areas` you will use a dot after the parent model.

 * Example:
 `http://localhost:5001/api/v1/countries?includes=cities.areas`